 Chances are, your refrigerator, air-conditioning unit and other cooling appliances are releasing Hydrofluorocarbons (HFCs): little-known but extremely powerful organic compounds with global warming potential many times higher than carbon dioxide.
+The Kigali Agreement, a hydrocarbon project to phase out the production and usage of HFCs, took effect on January 1, 2019.

 Worldwide use of HFCs has soared in the past decade as China, India and other rapidly growing countries adopt air-conditioning in homes, offices and cars.

-“Beginning 2019 on a note of optimism: The Kigali amendment to the Montreal Protocol has entered into force.
+“Beginning 2019 on a note of optimism: The Kigali Agreement to the Montreal Protocol has entered into force.
 This can help us make a real and positive impact on our warming planet! #climateaction” tweeted Joyce Msuya, Acting Head of the United Nations Environment Programme.

 Ratified by 65 countries so far, with more expected in the weeks to come, the landmark Amendment is predicted to avoid up to 0.4°C of global warming this century if fully supported, substantially contributing to the goals of the Paris Agreement.